devonzuegel/smallworld/README.md

 - [ ] profile page improvements:
   - [x] fix the profile editing feature – bug report with video in email on 2024.01.29
   - [ ] give users a way to turn off the daily emails
-- [ ] if cutie A has selected cutie B, then cutie B should have cutie A at the front of their `selected-cuties` list
 - [ ] don't expose the /bios endpoint to the public
   - [ ] validate that the phone number is unique
   - [ ] sign up page with validation – replace the Airtable iframe form with a custom form